ControlNet/MARLIN/README.md

 ├── setup.py
 ├── init.py
 ├── version.txt

+# below is for the huggingface wrapper
+├── hf_src

 # below is for the paper implementation
 ├── configs              # Configs for experiments settings